Is Camping a Sport? (Settling the Debate Once and for All)

 Whether you decide to explore an unmarked trail, follow the local wildlife, or cook up a meal from foraged foods, adventure waits for you at every turn.

 Even without the competition of a sport, this adventure is enough to keep you on the edge of your seat.
+It gets the adrenaline pumping, just as you might experience in the heat of an intense game.

 8. Good for Mental Health